At least fourteen dead in Alabama tornado -sheriff

 “The challenge is the sheer volume of the debris where all the homes were located,” Jones said in an interview with CNN.
 “It’s the most I’ve seen that I can recall.”

+Storms, including at least one apparent tornado, also uprooted trees and destroyed homes in neighboring Georgia, initially knocking power out to 21,000 customers, said Georgia Power spokeswoman Meredith Stone.
+That number was reduced by more than half later on Sunday evening, she said.

-Lee County Coroner Bill Harris said the death toll could rise.
+In Alabama, Lee County Coroner Bill Harris said the death toll could rise.

 “We’ve still got people being pulled out of rubble,” he told the Birmingham News newspaper early on Sunday evening.
 “We’re going to be here all night.”

-The East Alabama Medical Center in Opelika said in a statement that it was treating more than 40 patients as a result of the tornado and expects to receive more.
-Some patients have been sent to other hospitals, it added.
+The East Alabama Medical Center in Opelika said in a statement that it was treating more than 40 patients as a result of the tornado and expected to receive more.
+Some patients had been sent to other hospitals, it added.

 Severe weather unleashed one of numerous possible tornadoes that threatened the Southern United States on Sunday afternoon.
 Tornado warnings and watches were in effect for parts of Georgia and Alabama through Sunday evening.